All Or Nothing Gets Me Nowhere

 If not, you can end up in No Man’s Land, sometimes indefinitely.

 Avoidance comes in many forms, but there’s one particular pattern I want to address here.
-I noticed an interesting example toward the end of last year.
+An interesting example from years ago comes to mind.

 President-elect Obama was talking about the crisis du jour, gas prices.
 Now, we have known for decades that our dependence on oil was destructive and unsustainable and yet barely lifted a finger to overcome it.
 We have systematically avoided taking steps, whether prices were manageably low or cripplingly high.